2021–2023 Cuban migration crisis: Exodus

-Most of Cuban migrants travel to the United States through Central American nations after Nicaragua removed its entry visa requirements for Cuban citizens in November of the previous year.
+Most Cuban migrants travel to the United States through Central American nations after Nicaragua removed its entry visa requirements for Cuban citizens in November of the previous year.
 The journey, costing each traveler between $8,000 and $10,000, has resulted in several fatalities.

 During the 2021-2022 fiscal year, approximately 220,000 Cubans were apprehended at the U.S.-Mexican border, a figure nearly six times higher than the previous year.